 I often make it known that we are not museum people.
 We tend to skip most, if not all, “must see” museums in every town or city we travel through.
 Many people criticize us for this, saying we are missing something, or not learning from history.
 But, we know what we like and what we don’t, and we don’t like museums.

 There seems to be an exception though – wine museums.

-We arrived at Gavioli Wine Museum, just outside of Modena.
+We arrived at Gavioli Wine Museum, just outside of Modena, Italy.
 We stepped into a white, modern and open plan wine shop, as we waited for our contact.
 I snooped around and started to see some wine artifacts.
 Considering how I normally feel about museums, I was a little disappointed.
 I thought this would be nothing more than a wine shop, disguised as a museum, to get people to buy the Gavioli wines.